ren206/Smoot/README.md

 ## Architecture and Technologies
 In implementing this game, I will use the following libraries:
-* `JavaScript`: for starting the game, advancing levels upon clearing the board, and determining the lose condition
+* `JavaScript`: for starting the game, ending the game upon clearing the board, and determining the lose condition
 * `Easel.js` with `HTML5 Canvas`: for DOM manipulation and rendering the grid of still and moving `Smoot` pieces
 * Webpack: for bundling and serving up the various scripts.